Himanshu40/Sorting-Algorithm/Selection_Sort/README.md

 $ java Main
 ```

-3. Output of Bubble Sort
+3. Output of Selection Sort
 ```
         ---SELECTION SORT---
 Enter the size of array = 10